-Good luck this year.
-We are counting on you all!
-We look forward to seeing the new ideas, innovation, and designs you all come up with.
-We wish all the student chapters the best as you move forward in starting an exciting year!
-See you in Ruston, LA!
+Lastly, to all the participants this year, good luck!
+We look forward to all of the creative, innovative ideas that your teams develop and implement throughout the year.
+We wish all the student chapters the best in starting an exciting year!
+See you in Platteville, WI!